 Examples may include, but are not limited to, warfare near Florida’s shores and training bases in Florida (Miami, Tampa, Tallahassee, etc.), spying near the coast, Mosquito Fleet.

-How did the rationing of goods effect the lives of adults and children during World War II?
-Site specific examples from the text.
-Use detail and examples when drawing inferences from the text.
+Have students site specific examples from the text.
+Ask students to use detail and examples when drawing inferences from the text.

 Students can further explore the documents in the Primary Source Set: Rationing, Victory Gardens and Scrap Drives During WWII.